LIVERY XML PROPERTIES

 and is used to set the type of dynamic material being defined.
 It can be one of the following:

-- Text: This XML is defining some text.
+definition to colour it dynamically. - Text: This XML is defining some text.
 See here for an example: Adaptive Text Example.
+Note that in addition to changing the image of a texture, you may include the material in an

 For example: